New deal restores Viacom shows to DirecTV subscribers

 Viacom CEO Philippe Dauman said in the memo to staff that on Thursday afternoon the two companies had made a "decisive push to hammer out a deal that we believe is fair and mutually beneficial."

-In particular, DirecTV had pushed back against having the Epix movie channel tacked on the agreement, at a price of around $500 million.

-"They took Epix off the table in the last 24 hours and we could move ahead with a deal," said Derek Chang, DirecTV's top programming negotiator.

-"The attention surrounding this unnecessary and ill-advised blackout by Viacom has accomplished one key thing: it serves notice to all media companies that bullying TV providers and their customers with blackouts won't get them a better deal," said Chang.
+"The attention surrounding this unnecessary and ill-advised blackout by Viacom has accomplished one key thing: it serves notice to all media companies that bullying TV providers and their customers with blackouts won't get them a better deal," said Derek Chang, an executive vice president of DirecTV.
+[ID:nL2E8IIEFD]

-On July 1, AMC Networks, the company behind shows such as "Breaking Bad," "The Walking Dead" and "Mad Men," was removed from the Dish Network after the two companies failed to reach a new contract.
+On July 1, AMC Networks (AMCX.O), the company behind shows such as "Breaking Bad," "The Walking Dead" and "Mad Men," was removed from the Dish Network (DISH.O) after the two companies failed to reach a new contract.

-Similar blackouts have taken place in recent years between Cablevision and Walt Disney Co's ABC; News Corp and Cablevision; and News Corp and Dish; and Time-Warner Cable Inc and Hearst Corp.
+Similar blackouts have taken place in recent years between Cablevision CVC.N and Walt Disney Co's (DIS.N) ABC; News Corp (NWSA.O) and Cablevision; and News Corp and Dish; and Time-Warner Cable Inc TWC.N and Hearst Corp.

-Time Warner Cable Inc, the second largest U.S. cable provider, said late Thursday it had reached a deal with Hearst Corp after 16 broadcast stations were blacked out in 14 markets for eight to 12 days.
+Time Warner Cable Inc TWC.N, the second largest U.S. cable provider, said late Thursday it had reached a deal with Hearst Corp after 16 broadcast stations were blacked out in 14 markets for eight to 12 days.

 DirecTV and Viacom had been in talks over a new contract but could not agree on terms before the July 10 deadline.